DeepTransport/deep-tensor-py/examples/sir/data/README.md

-# SIR Model: Data for the Austria Model
+# SIR Examples: Data for the Austria Model

 The nodes associated with the adjacency matrix for the Austria model are: